alibenmessaoud/stanford-machine-learning-course/week-05-neural-networks-learning/README.md

   $J(\theta) = - \frac{1}{m} \sum_{i=1}^m [ y^{(i)}\ \log (h_\theta (x^{(i)})) + (1 - y^{(i)})\ \log (1 - h_\theta(x^{(i)}))] + \frac{\lambda}{2m}\sum_{j=1}^n \theta_j^2 $

 - For neural networks, it is going to be slightly more complicated:

   $J(\Theta) = - \frac{1}{m} \sum_{i=1}^m \sum_{k=1}^K \left[y^{(i)}_k \log ((h_\Theta (x^{(i)}))_k) + (1 - y^{(i)}_k)\log (1 - (h_\Theta(x^{(i)}))_k)\right] + \frac{\lambda}{2m}\sum_{l=1}^{L-1} \sum_{i=1}^{s_l} \sum_{j=1}^{s_{l+1}} ( \Theta_{j,i}^{(l)})^2$

-  - At first, nested summation that loops through the number of output nodes.
+  - $h_\Theta(x)_k$ as being a hypothesis that results in the $k^{th}$ output
+  - At first, the double sum simply adds up the logistic regression costs calculated for each cell in the output layer.
-  - In the regularization part, after the square brackets, we must account for multiple theta matrices.
-The number of columns in our current theta matrix is equal to the number of nodes in our current layer (including the bias unit).
+  - In the regularization part, the number of columns in our current theta matrix is equal to the number of nodes in our current layer (including the bias unit).
 The number of rows in our current theta matrix is equal to the number of nodes in the next layer (excluding the bias unit).
 As before with logistic regression, we square every term.
   - Note:
     - the double sum simply adds up the logistic regression costs calculated for each cell in the output layer
     - the triple sum simply adds up the squares of all the individual Θs in the entire network.